 Tips on planning a successful field trip

-- Most outdoor activities work best with a small class size.
-Therefore, groups should be divided into classes of 20 students.
+Most outdoor activities work best with a small class size.
+Therefore, classes should be divided into groups of 20 students.

 Mesquite Power’s Wildlife Oasis Field Trip Rules